colegibbs/city-explorer/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> Name of feature: Set up your React repo and api keys

+Estimate of time needed to complete: 1 hr

+Start time: 1:40pm

+Finish time: _____

+Actual time needed to complete: _____

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->